Use the checklists in this article to get off to a good start.

 - I wear the special clothing or equipment (for example, a hard hat) that my workplace requires.
 Even if my co-workers don’t wear protective equipment or clothing, I do.

 - I'm on time the first day and every day—5 to 10 minutes early is even better.
 I know the route to work.
 I’ve practised it and timed myself.

-- I show my positive attitude in my facial expressions and in how I sit, stand and move.
+- I'm aware of my body language.
+I show my positive attitude in my facial expressions and in how I sit, stand, and move.

 Greet people and get along